Alice M. Taylor1

 Census, Residence

-Census1930Alexander Bezanson and Janet Lena Geddes appeared on the census of 1930 at 53 Town Hill Street, Quincy, Norfolk County, Massachusetts, with Doris Bezanson, Lena Bezanson, Donald Alexander Bezanson and Janet Bezanson.4
+Census1930Alexander Bezanson and Janet Lena Geddes appeared on the census of 1930 at 53 Town Hill Street, Quincy, Norfolk County, Massachusetts, with Doris Winnifred Bezanson, Lena Bezanson, Donald Alexander Bezanson and Janet Bezanson.4

-Census1940Alexander Bezanson and Jeanette Geddes appeared on the census of 1940 at 491 Quincy Avenue, Quincy, Massachusetts, with Doris Bezanson, Lena Bezanson, Donald Alexander Bezanson, Janet Bezanson, George Kenneth Bezanson and William Elmore Bezanson.1
+Census1940Alexander Bezanson and Jeanette Geddes appeared on the census of 1940 at 491 Quincy Avenue, Quincy, Massachusetts, with Doris Winnifred Bezanson, Lena Bezanson, Donald Alexander Bezanson, Janet Bezanson, George Kenneth Bezanson and William Elmore Bezanson.1

 LivedJanet Lena Geddes lived in Quincy, Massachusetts, at the time of her death.2